Republic of China (1912–1949): Economy

-In 1937, Japan invaded China and the resulting warfare laid waste to China.
+In 1937, the Second Sino-Japanese War began with a Japanese invasion of China, and the resulting warfare laid waste to China.
 Most of the prosperous east coast was occupied by the Japanese, who committed atrocities such as the Nanjing massacre.
 In one anti-guerilla sweep in 1942, the Japanese killed up to 200,000 civilians in a month.
 The war was estimated to have killed between 20 and 25 million Chinese, and destroyed all that Chiang had built up in the preceding decade.
 Development of industries was severely hampered after the war by devastating civil conflict as well as the inflow of cheap American goods.
 By 1946, Chinese industries operated at 20% capacity and had 25% of the output of pre-war China.

 One effect of the war with Japan was a massive increase in government control of industries.
 In 1936, government-owned industries were only 15% of GDP.
 However, the ROC government took control of many industries to fight the war.
 In 1938, the ROC established a commission for industries and mines to supervise and control firms, as well as instilling price controls.
 By 1942, 70% of Chinese industry was owned by the government.

 Following the surrender of Japan in World War II, Japanese Taiwan was placed under the control of the ROC.
 In the meantime, the KMT renewed its struggle with the communists.
 However, the corruption and hyperinflation as a result of trying to fight the civil war, resulted in mass unrest throughout the Republic and sympathy for the communists.
 In addition, the communists' promise to redistribute land gained them support among the large rural population.
 In 1949, the communists captured Beijing and later Nanjing.
 The People's Republic of China was proclaimed on 1 October 1949.
 The Republic of China relocated to Taiwan where Japan had laid an educational groundwork.

+Transportation

+China's infrastructure would grow dramatically during this period.
+The railroad network length grew from 9,600 km in 1912 to 25,000 km by 1945.
+The Shanxi warlord Yan Xishan was known for his strong commitment toward developing railroads.
+During the Nanjing decade the length of the highway network grew from 1,000 km to 109,000 km while growth was also seen in navigable waterways.
+In the early 1930s, a Sichuan warlord named Liu Xiang was strongly committed toward creating an entirely Chinese navigation company and eliminating foreign-owned companies in the Yangtze River basin.